Excuse factory: How to be ethical?

 Frequently Asked Questions

 We use an excuse to protect ourselves from negative consequences.
-For instance, if I arrive late to work and make a stupid excuse – my manager may discipline or terminate me.
+For instance, if I arrive late to work and make a uninformed excuse – my manager may discipline or terminate me.
 Instead, I avoid these negative effects by giving an ethical excuse and demonstrating that I am concerned about the problem.

 Yes, excuses may be addictive because they provide temporary relief from stress or anxiety, and they can give a sense of control or mastery over situations.